Otipi Road Trail

 To get to Otipi road, take the Motu Road and turn off at Toatoa onto Takaputahi road.
 From Toatoa, the 11km to Whitikau Forks is flat, narrow gravel road.

-At Whitikau Forks you walk across the ford (impassable in high water) to Otipi Road and the climbing starts immediately.
+At Whitikau Forks you walk across the river (impassable in high water) to Otipi Road and the climbing starts immediately.

 Otipi Road is 4WD track the whole time.
 It gets broken in places but mostly is well formed.
 The climbing is steep, at times you may well be walking.